US files charges in Michigan over diesel engine tampering

-GRAND RAPIDS, Mich.
-(AP) — Federal authorities in Michigan filed charges Wednesday against nine people in a scheme to defeat air-pollution rules by tampering with software and hardware in heavy-duty diesel engines.
+DETROIT (AP) — Eleven people have been charged in Michigan in a scheme to evade air-pollution rules by tampering with software and hardware in heavy-duty diesel engines, federal authorities said Wednesday.

-The nine agreed to plead guilty, along with three companies, according to documents filed simultaneously in federal court in western Michigan.
+Nine of the 11 have agreed to plead guilty, along with three companies, according to documents filed in federal court in western Michigan.

 Diesel Freak LLC, based in Gaylord, has agreed to pay a $750,000 fine.
 Accurate Truck Service, based in Grand Rapids, and a related company, Griffin Transportation, have each agreed to pay $500,000, court filings show.